kossj/school/README.md

-A repo for various CS projects created by Jack Koss
+A repo for various CS projects created by Jack Koss.
+Python3.8